jeremiah-shaulov/deno_php_world/README.md

 At the end of Deno script, it's nice to call `exit()`.
 This function terminates the interpreter, and frees all the resources.
 After this function called, the `php_world` can be used again, and a new instance of the interpreter will be spawned.
 It's OK to call `exit()` several times.

 If function's result is not awaited-for, the function will work in the background, and if it throws exception, this exception will come out on next operation awaiting.
+After exception occures, all further operations in current microtask iteration will be skipped (see below).

 ### Global constants